Nitronoised/clean-code-s1e1/ReadMe.md

 - The rule 2.1 Formatting from html-and-css is performed throughout the project: all block, table and list elements are moved to a separate line and are indented in accordance with the nesting ladder hierarchy.
 - The rule 2.2 Document Type from html-and-css is executed throughout the project: the doctype is present as the first tag in the html document and corresponds to the html5 type.
 - The rule 2.3 Mnemonic symbols from html-and-css is applied throughout the project: mnemonic symbols are not used in html files.
-- The Rule 2.4 type attribute from html-and-css is executed throughout the project: CSS-styles and JS-scripts are included without using this attribute.
+- The rule 2.4 type attribute from html-and-css is executed throughout the project: CSS-styles and JS-scripts are included without using this attribute.
+- The rule 3.1 Uniform naming style for selectors (classes / id) from html-and-css is implemented throughout the project: all selectors are named in the same style, while either in accordance with BEM, or all words in lowercase and separated by a hyphen.